apsdsm/fetch/README.md

 Fetch is an IOC container for Unity that makes it easier to resolve services and objects from inside your objects.
 It has:

 - a service resolver for pulling in concrete classes based on their interfaces
-- an object generation system for building objects with automatic dependency identification
+- an object generation system for building objects with automatic dependency injection
 - helper methods for making loading resources or finding game scene objects easier and faster.

 You can think of Fetch as an all around Nice Guy who wants to get your objects to you ASAP.